pagkly/Zed/Investopedia3/Real Estate Definition.md

 Many professionals and businesses—including accountants, architects, banks, title insurance companies, surveyors, and lawyers—also depend on the real estate industry.

-[Real estate is a critical driver](https://www.investopedia.com/articles/mortages-real-estate/11/factors-affecting-real-estate-market.asp) of economic growth in the U.S. In fact, [housing starts](https://www.investopedia.com/terms/h/housingstarts.asp)—the number of new residential construction projects in any given month—released by the U.S. Census Bureau is a key economic indicator.
+[Real estate is a critical driver](https://www.investopedia.com/articles/mortages-real-estate/11/factors-affecting-real-estate-market.asp) of economic growth in the U.S. In fact, [[housing starts]](https://www.investopedia.com/terms/h/housingstarts.asp)—the number of new residential construction projects in any given month—released by the U.S. Census Bureau is a key economic indicator.
 The report includes building permits, housing starts, and housing completions data, divided into three different categories:

 -   Single-family homes
 -   Homes with 2-4 units